eguevaralopez/eguevaralopez.github.io/_posts/2016-03-21-review-classical-mechanics-susskind.markdown

 [There is a site](http://www.madscitech.org/tm/) devoted to the book.
 In it you can find a somewhat lengthy list of errata and also---amusingly---somewhere in there you can read the following statement;

->"Note: This book was written and typeset in Mathematica versions 7, 8, and 9."
+>Note: This book was written and typeset in Mathematica versions 7, 8, and 9.

 I assure you it shows.
 Contrary to the stunning cover, the insides are pretty ugly.
 Why anyone would abstain from using $$\mathrm{\LaTeX}$$ to publish a math or physics related book is beyond me at this point.